Last updated: April 1, 2025

 A requirement to display qualitative (descriptive) constituents and emissions messages

-The regulations align with FCTC Art.
+The law aligns with FCTC Art.
 11 and the FCTC Art.
 11 Guidelines with respect to qualitative constituent and emissions messages.

 Prohibition on the display of figures for emission yields (including tar, nicotine, and carbon monoxide)